Automarked tasks

 • Bar chart

-For learners, when they submit an automarked task (assessed or non-assessed) they'll immediately see how they were marked by the system.
-That is, you'll see green ticks for any answer(s) that were correct, and red crosses for any answers that were incorrect.
+When learners submit an automarked task (assessed or non-assessed) they'll immediately see how they were marked by the system.
+That is, green ticks for any answer(s) that were correct, and red crosses for any answers that were incorrect.

 Note: This shows how the learner was marked rather than what the correct answers are.